On the statistical theory of self-gravitating collisionless dark matter flow: high order kinematic and dynamic relations: Dynamic relations on small scales

-To author's knowledge, self-closed equations for velocity evolution on small scale do not exist.
+To the author's knowledge, self-closed equations for velocity evolution on small scales do not exist.
+However, self-closed velocity evolution (like Eq. \eqref{ZEqnNum709847} on large scales) is required to derive the dynamic relations.
 In this section, we will first formulate the self-close equations for velocity.
-These equations are subsequently applied to derive dynamic relations on small scale.
+These equations are then applied to derive the dynamic relations on small scales.